 To help meet the demand for food with thousands of meals no longer being prepared at food pantries and soup kitchens that have closed, Fulfill, the New Jersey Restaurant and Hospitality Association, and local restaurants are partnering to distribute food to people in need during this health crisis.
 Learn morehere.

-A Monmouth County Community COVID-19 Community-Based Testing Center at PNC Bank Arts Center in Holmdel will open at 8am every day and close when tests run out.
+A Monmouth County Community COVID-19 Community-Based Testing Center at PNC Bank Arts Center in Holmdel will open daily at 8am and close when tests run out.
 To be eligible for testing, you must be a NJ resident and experiencing symptoms.

-An urgent care center in Marlboro has drive-thru testing for the COVID-19 virus.
+An urgent care center in Marlboro and Red Bank has drive-thru testing for the COVID-19 virus.
 Appointments are required, please call 1-855-925-5467.
 Intake forms are available on immcare.com.
 Learn more here.

 The Monmouth County Health Department has opened a phone bank to respond to callers with questions or concerns about COVID-19.
 There are Disaster Response Crisis Counselors (DRCCs) volunteering on the phone line, which is available from 9am-8pm.
 Please call 732-845-2070.